Meadowlarke/Bibliography/Illich1970.md

 -: Experiments with teenagers teaching peers in Puerto Rico.

-9: #Z: Ivan Illich draws a clear line between education and acquiring skill.
+9: Education vs acquiring skill.

 -: Meeting partners for educational (not skill acquisition) purposes.